14 MIG Welding Advice : Home 15

 Fundamental Spray Question.

 You will be robot welding 10 to 12 gage carbon steel or stainless parts using short circuit transfer.
 The weld size is a 4-5mm fillet.
-The weld wire is 0.035 (1mm) E70S-3.
+The weld wire is 0.035 (1mm) E70S-3 and the wire feed rate is 280 inch/min.
+The weld travel rate is 30 inch/min.
 You find the weld parameters are too cold, you want to attain better weld fusion and speed up the robot process.
-You decide to set the "low end" of MIG Spray Transfer weld parameters for the fillet weld.
+In the robot pendant You decide to set the "low end" of MIG Spray Transfer weld parameters for the fillet weld.

-[] What is the optimum "low end" wire feed and voltage setting and deposition rate for spray transfer with that 0.035 wire?
+[] What is the optimum "low end wire feed and voltage" setting for that spray transfer weld with that 0.035 wire?

 []